MatthijsKamstra/haxejs/contribute.md

 ## Why?

-> Why start another place for Haxe and javascript documentation?
+> Why start another place for Haxe and JavaScript documentation?

 There are a couple places you can go for "how to start with ...":